Bachelor of Science in Nursing

 After you have completed the pre-nursing program, or if you are transferring with the required courses from another college or university, you will then apply to the Traditional BSN option to complete the remaining two years for the nursing degree.
 This program option begins in the fall and spring semesters.

-The College of Nursing and Health Sciences at Barry University is fortunate to have an agreement with Baptist Health South Florida that offers Traditional BSN students, who are admitted to the BSN program, the option to apply for the Baptist BOND scholarship (Details upon request).
+The College of Nursing and Health Sciences at Barry University is fortunate to have a longstanding agreement with Baptist Health South Florida that offers students, who have been admitted to the Traditional BSN Option, the option to apply for the Baptist BOND scholarship (Details upon request).
 A selected group of students, known as Baptist Scholars, complete their nursing studies at Baptist Hospital in Kendall and are subsequently provided the opportunity for employment within the Baptist Healthcare system upon completion of the program.
 Barry University provides substantially reduced tuition for these highly qualified and motivated students.
-This scholarship opportunity is available in the spring and fall semesters.
+This scholarship opportunity is available for both fall and spring semesters.